formkiq/docs.formkiq.com/docs/features/mappings.md

 ## Overview

 The Mapping feature in FormKiQ provides a powerful system for automatically extracting and organizing document information through custom attribute mappings.
-This feature enables intelligent document processing by defining how content and metadata should be interpreted and stored as document attributes.
+This feature enables intelligent document processing by defining how content and metadata should be interpreted and stored as document attributes, i.e., metadata extraction.

 ## Mapping Configuration